formkit/docs-content/plugins/zod.md

 The `createZodPlugin` will return a tuple of:

 - `zodPlugin`: The plugin that should be applied to your target form's `plugins` prop.
-- `submitHandler`: The submit handler that should be attached to your form's `@sumbit` action.
-When the form data passes validation of your provided Zod schema your `sumbitCallback` will fire.
+- `submitHandler`: The submit handler that should be attached to your form's `@submit` action.
+When the form data passes validation of your provided Zod schema your `submitCallback` will fire.

 ### For form validation